 Properties marketed with an asking price: Averaged only 57 days on the market and sold for an average of 6.5% above their rateable value.

 ‘No-Price Marketing’ takes longer to sell for a lower sale price.

-You may be wondering why then, do so many agents say the opposite?
-Why are we seeing them push no price marketing more and more often?
+You may be wondering: Why then, do so many agents say the opposite?
+Why are we seeing agents push no-price marketing more and more often?